zzx9797/GAMNet/README.md

 # GAMNet
-This is the tensorflow implement of the proposed GAMNet.
+This is the Tensorflow implement of the proposed GAMNet.
 The code will come soon.